-ED-6. default emoji presentation character - A character that, by default, should appear with an emoji presentation, rather than a text presentation.
+ED-6. default emoji presentation character - A character that, by default, should appear with an emoji presentation in well-formed sequences, rather than a text presentation.

 '''

-default emoji presentation character := \p{Emoji Presentation}
+default_emoji_presentation_character := \p{Emoji_Presentation}

 '''

-These characters have the Emoji_Presentation property.
+These characters have the Emoji\Presentation property.
 See Annex A: Emoji Properties and Data Files.
 ED-7. default text presentation character - A character that, by default, should appear with a text presentation, rather than an emoji presentation.

 '''

-default text presentation character := \P{Emoji Presentation}
+default_text_presentation_character := \P{Emoji_Presentation}

 '''

-These characters do not have the Emoji_Presentation property; that is, their Emoji_Presentation property value is No. See Annex A: Emoji Properties and Data Files.
+These characters do not have the Emoji\Presentation property; that is, their Emoji\Presentation property value is No. See Annex A: Emoji Properties and Data Files.

-For more details about emoji and text presentation, see Section 2, Design Guidelines and Section 4.
-Presentation Style.
+For more details about emoji and text presentation, see Section 2, Design Guidelines and Section 4, Presentation Style.